helrond/HISTGA2031Lectures/week2.md

 ## Archival representation has evolved and continues to evolve

-## Understand and appreciate legacy representations...so you can move past them and create useful foundations for the next generation
+## Understand and appreciate legacy representations...so you can iterate on them and create useful foundations for the next generation

 # Users and user needs